Wallace-InterInactive/varmegyle/README.md

-# varmegyle
+# Eirele
-Vármegyle - based on the popular Provincle game
+The geography quiz app about Ireland, insipred by worldle &amp; Provincle